Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Laplacian Systems Arising from Rotation Averaging and Translation Estimation

-where $B_t \in \Real^{n \times d}$ is a constant matrix that only depends on $\Rhat$ and $\ttilde_{ij}$.
+where $B_t \in \Real^{n \times d}$ is a constant matrix that only depends on the measurements.
 Furthermore, each column of $B_t$ belongs to the image of the Laplacian $L(G; \tau)$, so \eqref{eq:translation_laplacian_system_matrix_form} is always feasible; see \cite[Appendix~B.2]{Rosen19IJRR} for details.
-To conclude this section, we note that similar to rotation averaging, translation recovery (\cref{prob:translation_recovery}) is subject to a gauge symmetry.
+To conclude this section, we note that similar to rotation averaging, translation estimation (\cref{prob:translation_recovery}) is subject to a gauge symmetry.
 Specifically, two translation solutions $M_t$ and $M_t'$ are equivalent if they only differ by a global translation.
-Mathematically, this means that $M_t = M_t' + 1_n c^\top$ where $1_n \in \Real^n$ is the vector of all ones and $c \in \Real^d$ is some constant vector.
+Mathematically, this means that $M_t = M_t' + 1_n t_0^\top$ where $1_n \in \Real^n$ is the vector of all ones and $t_0 \in \Real^d$ is the constant global translation vector.